meshonline/kinect-sdk-bvh-saver/README.md

 # kinect-sdk-bvh-saver
 This project is based on the official Kinect SDK example, it will automatically save many skeleton animation clips to bvh files.<br/>
 <br/>
-Then you may import the bvh files into Blender or other softwares to smooth animation curves.<br/>
+Then you can import the bvh files into Blender or other softwares to smooth animation curves.
+I use Blender's default smooth key setting to smooth all rotation channels, the results is acceptable.<br/>
 <br/>
-The project disables smooth feature by default, if you want to enable smooth feature, just modify 'FILTER_MODE' to other values.
+The project has disabled kinect's built in smooth feature by default, for the result is poor, if you want to enable the built in smooth feature, there is a macro definition named 'FILTER_MODE', change it from 0 to 1, 2, 3 to enable three types of smooth feature.
 ### Requirements
 Windows 7(32 bit or 64 bit)<br/>
 kinect for xbox 360<br/>